rosscarter3/eye/README.md

 # README
-`./lib/segcor.py` and `./lib/segcor2.py` generate the files `merges(time).txt` which can be applied to the uncorrected image with `apply_corrections.py` to generate a corrected segmented image.
+`./lib/segcor2.py` generate the files `merges_(time).txt` which can be applied to the uncorrected image with `./lib/apply_corrections.py` to generate a corrected segmented image.

 ----